 India was under British rule for 200 years.
-The fight for independence was not easy & certainly not won in a day.
+The fight for independence was not easy and certainly not won in a day.
 Many revolts were won & lost that led to the moment of independence for India.
-One of the major revolts was the Sepoy Mutiny aka the Revolt of 1857 that is also known as the first war of independence and the first rate of freedom fighters of India.
+One of the major revolts was the Sepoy Mutiny aka the Revolt of 1857.
 In this blog, you will learn about the revolt of 1857, its causes & failures and how it became the harbinger of other Indian National Movements.
 The revolt was started on May 10, 1857, by sepoys in Meerut.
 The revolt lasted for a year but was unsuccessful.
 India needed certain peaceful changes and this revolution brought her that.
 A major highlight of this revolt was that it abolished the East India company’s rule in India.
 Central and northern parts of India took part in the revolt of 1857 and there were various reasons that bundled up the Indians.